UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 | Code | Description |
 |---|---|
-| `acceptedFulfilmentType` | At least one accepted fulfillment type must be provided
+| `acceptedFulfillmentType` | At least one accepted fulfillment type must be provided

 ### Line